The Blue Peter

 (At sea) your lights are out or burning badly

-Packet, Paddle, Pail, Paint, Painter, Pannikin, PanPan, Parallel, Parallel rule, Parbuckle, Parcel, Parley, Parrel, Part, Partner, Passage, Passenger, Passport, Patch, Paunch, Pawl, Pay, Pay off, Peak, Pelagic, Pendant, Pennant, Petrol, PFD, Piece, Pier, Pig, Pillar, Pilot, Pilotage, Pilot boat, Pilot book, Pilot Jack, Pin, Pinnace, Pinrail, Pintle, Pipe, Pipe down, Piping the side, Pirate, Piracy, Pitch, Pitchpole, Plain sailing, Plane, Plane sailing, Plank, Plate, Plimsoll line, PLB, Plotter, Plug, Plumb, Portland plotter, Douglas protractor, Point, Points of sail, Polacre, Pole, Pollution, Pontoon, pontoon boat, Poor, Poop deck, Port, Portsmouth yardstick, Port tack, Praam, Pram, Precipitation, Preferred channel marker, Press gang, Pressure, Preventer, Prime meridian, Privateer, Prize, Proa, Projection, Promontory, Propeller, Prop walk, Protractor, Provision, Prow, Pudding, Pulley, Pulling boat, Pulpit, Pump, Punt, Purchase, Purser, Pulpit, PY
+Packet, Paddle, Pail, Paint, Painter, Pannikin, PanPan, Parallel, Parallel rule, Parbuckle, Parcel, Parley, Parrel, Part, Partner, Passage, Passenger, Passport, Patch, Paunch, Pawl, Pay, Pay off, Peak, Pelagic, Pendant, Pennant, Petrol, PFD, Piece, Pier, Pig, Pillar, Pilot, Pilotage, Pilot boat, Pilot book, Pilot Jack, Pin, Pinnace, Pinrail, Pintle, Pipe, Pipe down, Piping the side, Pirate, Piracy, Pitch, Pitchpole, Plain sailing, Plane, Plane sailing, Plank, Plate, Plimsoll line, PLB, Plotter, Plug, Plumb, Portland plotter, Douglas protractor, Point, Points of sail, Polacre, Pole, Pollution, Pontoon, pontoon boat, Poor, Poop deck, Port, Portsmouth yardstick, Port tack, Praam, Pram, Precipitation, Preferred channel marker, Press gang, Pressure, Preventer, Prime meridian, Privateer, Prize, Proa, Projection, Promontory, Propeller, Prop walk, Protractor, Provision, Prow, Pudding, Pulley, Pulling boat, Pulpit, Pump, Punt, Purchase, Purser, Pulpit, PY, Pyrotechnic

 n A vessel employed to carry the mail.